 In 1985, Lubbock Civic Ballet’s Board of Directors voted to change the official name of the organization to Ballet Lubbock to create a broader and more regional spectrum.
 It remains to this day that Ballet Lubbock is the only pre-professional ballet school and company in the South Plains-Eastern New Mexico region.

-As Ballet Lubbock grew, adding additional classes such as Pre-ballet instruction, and a formal Company, Lubbock High School, the Boys and Girls Club, and Lubbock Community Centers served as the Ballet’s rehearsal space until 1997 when Ballet Lubbock was able to move into its own rented facility large enough to host all classes.
-The growth of the school continued, and through generous community support Ballet Lubbock broke ground in 2003 on its own state-of-the-art dance facility which houses four studio-classrooms equipped with dance equipment, sound systems and pianos; a workshop for costume and prop design and storage.
+As Ballet Lubbock grew, adding additional classes such as Pre-ballet instruction and a formal Company, Lubbock High School, the Boys and Girls Club, and Lubbock Community Centers served as the Ballet’s rehearsal spaces until 1997 when Ballet Lubbock was able to move into its own rented facility large enough to host all classes.
+The growth of the school continued, and through generous community support Ballet Lubbock broke ground in 2003 on its own state-of-the-art dance facility which houses four studio-classrooms equipped with dance equipment, sound systems and pianos, a workshop for costumes and prop design, and storage.